 Under the End-Of-Life Pathway funding of up to $25,000 is available over 12 weeks.
 If an older person has funding remaining, they can continue using it for an additional 4 weeks, providing up to 16 weeks of services in total.

-Depending on your needs, you may also be able to access equipment to help with mobility such as a wheelchair or walking frame and equipment to enable you live at home such as handrails for your bath or shower.
+Depending on your needs and situation, you may also be able to access equipment to help with mobility and equipment to enable you receive nursing care at home.
 This type of support is available through the Assistive Technology and Home Modifications (AT-HM) scheme, under the Support at Home program.

 If the person is under the age of 65:

 People under the age of 65 may be able to access funding for some in-home palliative care services via Medicare, state/territory health services, public hospitals and community palliative care teams.
-This includes specialist palliative care nurses visiting your home, equipment arranged through health services, pain and symptom management and after-hours medical support.
+This includes specialist palliative care nurses visiting your home, equipment arranged through health services, pain and symptom management.

 For more information about what palliative care funding and support is available for people under the age of 65 visit: Palliative Care and other options .